Please watch this short video explaining a little about the importance of evaluation. It’s only 2 minutes long!

-This guide has been produced to help event organisers to evaluate the success of their events.
+For those interested in exploring evaluation in more detail, the below guide has been produced to help event organisers to evaluate their projects

 Click each heading below to fast-track to that section of the page.